UWCS/uwcs-dextre/README.md

 3. Install the requirements using `pip install -r requirements.txt` (make sure you're using the virtualenv if you're using one)
 4. `cd uwcs-dextre/dextre/settings` and create an appropriate settings file `production.py` from the provided sample `production.py.example`
 5. `cd uwcs-dextre/` and bring the backend database up to speed by running `python manage.py migrate` - if you're using a virtualenv do make sure you are running python from it
+6. Download the [Bulma](https://bulma.io/) CSS files from their website, and copy `bulma.scss` and the `css` and `sass` folders from the downloaded zip file into `uwcs-dextre/static/scss`
-6. `cd uwcs-dextre/dextre/components` and then install the Bower dependencies using `bower install` (if you are not deploying for production, you may skip to point 11 at the end of the list)
+7. `cd uwcs-dextre/dextre/components` and then install the Bower dependencies using `bower install` (if you are not deploying for production, you may skip to point 11 at the end of the list)
-7. `cd uwcs-dextre/` and run `python manage.py compress --force` and `python manage.py collectstatic`, accepting where applicable
+8. `cd uwcs-dextre/` and run `python manage.py compress --force` and `python manage.py collectstatic`, accepting where applicable
-8. Create a directory `uwcs-dextre/media`, ensuring your web server has sufficient access to this folder (`rwx` permissions)
+9. Create a directory `uwcs-dextre/media`, ensuring your web server has sufficient access to this folder (`rwx` permissions)
-9. Create the appropriate configuration files for Supervisor to run Celery automatically and allow it to recover on restart
+10. Create the appropriate configuration files for Supervisor to run Celery automatically and allow it to recover on restart
-10. Create the configuration file(s) for the web server of your chosing
+11. Create the configuration file(s) for the web server of your chosing
-11. Run your web server (if you're developing locally, simply run `python manage.py runserver`
+12. Run your web server (if you're developing locally, simply run `python manage.py runserver`

 #### Ubuntu 20.04 development setup
 These are (mostly) tested on Josh's system using WSL.
+They aren't complete and should be used in conjunction with the configuration instructions detailed above.

 If you blindly follow these instructions, you should have a working instance of the website.